Skip to main content

 Exercise Group.

-In the following exercises, find the points of intersection of the polar graphs.
+Find the points of intersection of the polar graphs.

 49.